 A South Indian temple which is a study in opulence

-Situated in the hill town of Tirumala in Andhra Pradesh, Sri Venkateswara Swamy Temple is one of the famous and majestic South Indian temples.
+Situated in the hill town of Tirumala in Andhra Pradesh, Sri Venkateswara Swamy Temple is one of the famous and majestic temples in South India.
 The temple is dedicated to Lord Vishnu and is also known as Tirupati Balaji temple.
 The construction of the temple is believed to have started in 300 AD.

 Very interestingly, Tirupati Balaji temple is one of the richest temples in the world, in terms of the donations received by the devotees.
 The temple has a rich history and splendid Dravidian style of architecture.